rasik8/Music-Mental-Health-Survey/README.md

 6. What effect music has on individuals Mental Health condition, according to age of respondent?
 7. What are the average mental health ratings filtered by favourite music genre?

+## Data Exploration into PostgreSQL

+In order to import data to PostgreSQL I created a table and then imported the data from the csv file into that table.